mbusson/SassyPug/README.md

 ## Tutorial

 This tutorial will guide you through the use of Opal.
-It is quite bulky but lays out the basics in order to get a good grasp on what's actually going on in Opal.
+It is quite bulky but lays out the basics in order to get a good grasp on what's actually going on.

 Part 1 is broadly based on [bigwheel's documentation](https://github.com/bigwheel-framework/documentation) as Opal is built upon the framework.
 Second part is about the use of [biggie](https://github.com/baptistebriel/biggie).
 Third part is about handy information to make the best out of Opal.
 Most of these are really helpful if you're not used to frameworks and boilerplates.

 ##### Part 1: